 TFSA vs. RESP: If My Child Doesn’t Pursue Post-Secondary Studies

 While many parents hope their children will choose to continue their education after high school, the reality is that not all of them will.
-If you’ve contributed to an RESP and the plan has received grant money, these funds plus any income they’ve earned within the fund will be returned to the government.
+If you’ve contributed to an RESP and the plan has received grant money, these funds will be returned to the government if the child does not pursue post-secondary education.
 Since a TFSA may be used for any type of savings, parents may still choose to gift the money to their child to use for something other than education.

 Easy-Access TFSAs May Tempt Spending